 ABOUT THE AUTHOR

-Justin Vossen is an Investment Adviser and Principal at Lutz Financial with over 20 years of relevant experience.
-He specializes in wealth management and financial planning.
+Nick Hall is an Investment Adviser at Lutz Financial with over eight years of industry experience.
+He specializes in comprehensive financial planning and investment advisory management services.

 AREAS OF FOCUS